How to Increase Download Speed: 10 Tips to Make Your Internet Faster in 2024

 Speeding up your internet isn’t quite as simple as turning a dial, but these steps will help you.
 Whether you’re using streaming services, gaming online with your friends or just browsing the net on your smartphone, everyone can benefit from faster internet.

-Following these 10 tips can fix many speed issues, especially if you normally have a decent connection.
+Following these 10 tips can fix many download speed issues, especially if you normally have a decent connection.
 Be sure to run internet speed tests between each tip, to check if you’ve resolved the issue and the connection is delivering good internet speed.

 Yes, this first piece of advice is rather cliché, but it really works.
-Errors and bugs affect all computers, and in a router, this means that data takes longer to go from point A to point B. So, if you normally have decent speeds, but they’ve recently dropped, try a quick reboot.
+Errors and bugs affect all computers, and in a router, this means that data takes longer to go from point A to point B. So, if you normally have decent download speeds, but they’ve recently dropped, try a quick reboot.

 Although the best method does depend on your router, there are a few options.
 The easiest way is to just unplug it, but you can also press the power button or turn it off through your browser.
 Be sure to leave it off for about 10 seconds to ensure it fully shuts down.

-2. Check Your Data Cap
+3. Check Your Data Cap & Contact Your ISP

 Some internet providers will put data caps in your internet plan.
-Although most ISPs will simply charge you extra when you go past this limit, others will decrease your internet speeds until the end of the month.
+Although most ISPs will simply charge you extra when you go past this limit, others will decrease your internet download speeds until the end of the month.

 There should be a website or phone number you can use to see if your internet plan has these limits.
 If you’re unsure, you can often find these on any official paperwork from your ISP or by going to their website.
+Read our guide to learn how to use a VPN to solve some of the ISP-specific speed issues.

-3. Move Closer to Your Router
+4. Move Closer to Your Router & Remove Obstacles in Its Path

 As you get further from your router, the quality of the signal will decrease.
 This means that more of the data packets will get lost, and your device won’t receive all the information the router tries to send it.
 Sending the data again takes time, so the overall speed decreases.